leomichalski/aws-ec2-vpn/installation/README.md

 Peer A side: if peer A wg0 interface isn't up yet, it's necessary to up it.
 Then, run the following command to trust in peer B public key.
 ```
 # Substitute "base64_encoded_peer_public_key_goes_here" with the copied key.
 # "10.8.0.2" should be the same IP address used in the "Client configuration file" step.
-It's also the ip that will appear on peer B wg0 interface.
+It's also the IP that will appear on peer B wg0 interface.

 sudo wg set wg0 peer base64_encoded_peer_public_key_goes_here allowed-ips 10.8.0.2
 ```